 I’m sure this is a result of the level of ruthlessness you need to get into and survive the game.
 Harder drugs are worth more money so the competition is tougher.
 This is merely speculation, but it makes sense.

-The crack dealer that lived next door to me regularly beat the hell out of the girl that lived with him.
-He had no problem trying to push his way into my house to go after my then 10-year-old sister to try and beat the hell out of her.
+The crack dealer who lived next door to me regularly beat his girlfriend.
+Once, he tried to push his way into my house to go after my then 10-year-old sister to beat her.

 She played a harmless prank, but he didn’t care.
-I pushed the dude back out my house, but for weeks I was convinced his temper would flare up and he’d decide to shoot my 13-year old ass.
+I pushed him out my house, but for weeks I worried that he’d shoot my 13-year old ass.

 Drug dealing is a thing a person gets into to make money.
 The ROI is shitty, but most guys sell drugs as a way to make ends meet.
 They aren’t in it to fuck the world up or hurt others (despite what drugs do to people).
 They just want to put food on the table.

 You generally don’t have to worry about drug dealers trying to hurt or you rob you for no good reason.
 Unless you’re a player in the game, you’re safe.
-Now, these guys may have other issues (the drug dealer that lived next door to me clearly had anger issues), but if you keep to yourself then you don’t have to worry about crack dealers.
+These guys have other issues but if you keep to yourself, you don’t have to worry about crack dealers.

 Misery loves company

 You’ll never meet someone more generous than a hard drug user offering a hit of his drugs.
-I’ve never used any hard drugs, but I’ve been offered heroin, crack and coke on a few occasions.
+I never used any hard drugs.
+I was offered heroin, crack, and coke on a few occasions.
 The dealers weren’t the ones making the offer.
 It was always a user while they were getting high.